 The rocky Monmouth Beach to the west is a haven of rock pools perfect for the inquisitive mind and the opportunity to go ‘crabbing’.
 Kids will also be tempted by the prospect of fossil hunting and joining the likes of Mary Anning in finding their very own dinosaur.

-After all this sea air and excitement, how better to end an exhilarating day than with some traditional fish and chips from one of the many seafront stalls?
-Kids will remember their day out in Lyme Regis for many years to come.
+After all this sea air and excitement, how better to end an exhilarating day than with traditional fish and chips from one of the many seafront stalls?
+Kids will remember their day out in Lyme Regis for many years.

 Recommended by Paul, The Two That Do